learn-co-curriculum/dsc-capstone-submission-checklist/README.md

 ## How to Use This Checklist

 Fork this checklist, and complete it prior to submitting your Capstone for review.
 You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change `[ ]` to `[x]`).
+You do not need to share this with your instructor.

 ## Business Understanding